ISFB Certificate Management Assistant

 Passing on, inspiring, supporting: the commitment of Jan Grossen, lecturer in the ISFB Management Assistant certificate program.

-For over ten years, Jan Grossen has been sharing his expertise within the ISFB training courses.
-As a lecturer in the Asset Management Assistant certificate program, he talks about his career path, his commitment to teaching, the challenges of the profession and the concrete benefits of this training program, designed to support the development of asset management assistants.
+For more than ten years, Jan Grossen has been sharing his expertise in ISFB training courses.
+A lecturer in the Management Assistant certificate program, he looks back on his career, his commitment to teaching, the challenges of the profession, and the concrete benefits of this training program designed to support the development of wealth management assistants.

 Read the interview